mariamrakka/vsd-hdp/README.md

 get_ports * -filter "direction == out";
 ```

-To query the clocks in dc shell, use the following commands:
+To query the clocks in dc shell (if is_generated is false this means the clock is a master clock), use the following commands:

 ```bash
 get_clocks *;